 In her Narcissism or Asperger’s article on Psychology Today, Dr. Susan Heitler concludes, “The bottom line from my perspective is that there is often overlap between these two syndromes.”

-If you’re a member of my Asperger Syndrome: Partners and Family of Adults with ASD Meetup, I invite you to sign up for a low cost video conference on either Tuesday, October 30th or Tuesday, November 6th.
-It’s entitled: Narcissism – The Dark Side of Aspergers.
-We’ll be exploring the differences between these two disorders.
-Your Aspie may never acquire empathy, but they can learn to be polite and gracious and follow social rules.
-It’s not easy to change ingrained narcissistic behavior, but it is possible with Aspies.
+Your loved one on the Spectrum may never acquire empathy, but they can learn to be polite and gracious and follow social rules.
+It’s not easy to change ingrained narcissistic behavior, but it is possible with “Aspies.”

 If you’ve wasted too much of your precious life trying to accommodate an ASD narcissist, whether it’s a family member, coworker or neighbor, it’s time to seek professional support in rebuilding the life you’re meant to live.
-If you live near Portland, OR/Vancouver, WA please contact my Jantzen Beach office and schedule an appointment.
-I also offer online therapy if that works best for your busy schedule.
+I offer online therapy so we can “meet” when it works best for your busy schedule.